kitoki/kitoki.github.io/_posts/book - C notes for professional.md

  a = d;
 ```

-This pseudo-code represents it : condition ? value_if_true : value_if_false.
+This pseudo-code represents it : `condition ? value_if_true : value_if_false`.
 Each value can be the result of an evaluated expression.

 ```c
 int x = 5;